confluentinc/librdkafka/MIGRATION.md

 ### Common

+* Configuration changes

-1. Error Handling: Some possible subtypes of `KafkaJSError` have been removed, and additional information has been added into `KafkaJSError`.
+* Error Handling: Some possible subtypes of `KafkaJSError` have been removed, and additional information has been added into `KafkaJSError`.
    Internally, fields have been added denoting if the error is fatal, retriable, or abortable (the latter two only relevant for a transactional producer).
    Some error-specific fields have also been removed.
 An exhaustive list is at the bottom of this section.